cormas/ProjectFramework/repository/ProjectFrameworkSamples.package/PFSample1ApplicationClass.class/README.md

 Minimum Working Example (MWE).
 Use it in mailing lists or to clone for your projects.

-The Sample Application class is a Singleton (see superclass for details).
+The Sample Application class is a Singleton (see superclass for details) which knows its project class through #defaultProjectClass method.

-SampleProjectWindow open.

-    Implementation Points